PLTools/OCanren/doc/tuto_main/digTypes/README.rst

 recurisve definition at least one type parameter is instantiated (See also
 `this <https://ocaml.org/releases/4.11/htmlman/polymorphism.html#s:polymorphic-recursion>`__).
-Injection of non-regular recursive types is not discussed here.
+Injection of non-regular recursive types is not discussed here, and, frankly speaking, never required in relational progrmming in OCanren.

 Compiling the Program
 ---------------------